nextflow-io/nextflow/docs/script.rst

 Below you can find a crash course in the most important language constructs used in the Nextflow scripting language.

+.. warning:: Nextflow uses ``UTF-8`` as default file character encoding for source and application files.
+Make sure to use the ``UTF-8`` encoding when editing Nextflow scripts with your favourite text editor.

 Language basics
 ==================